jjg/strangerlights/README.md

 # STRANGERLIGHTS
 A holiday (or really, anyday) display based on the communication system used by Will to talk to his mother in the show [Stranger Things](https://en.wikipedia.org/wiki/Stranger_Things_%28TV_series%29).

 [![Strangerlights Demo Video](http://img.youtube.com/vi/_ogfhmmpy8w/0.jpg)](https://youtu.be/_ogfhmmpy8w)

+Electronics inspired by this [Arduino Based Stranger Things Lights](http://www.instructables.com/id/Arduino-Based-Stranger-Things-Lights/) Instructable.

 ## Requirements
 *  A string of WS2811 holiday lights (we used these: [http://amzn.to/2hJojRe](http://amzn.to/2hJojRe))